alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # Tadpole-Tracker-Python
 A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
 This is my undergraduate thesis, in collaboration with the neuroscience department at Bard College.

 The full tracking system is written in Java, available [here](https://github.com/alexander-hamme/Tadpole-Tracker).
+Right now I'm also working on translating it to C++ to run speed benchmarks against the Java code.
+That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).

-I may eventually translate the code to Python, to create wider access for fellow hackers and biology researchers to use for their own projects / research in the future.
+I may eventually translate the code to Python too, to create wider access for fellow hackers and biology researchers to use for their own projects / research in the future.
 However, the Python code is much slower than Java.
 Even with a good GPU it is barely fast enough for real-time tracking (on a GTX 1070 GPU the Yolo network inference runs at 19 fps).

-Right now I'm working on translating it to C++ to run speed benchmarks against the Java code.
-That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).

 -----